zarathustr/VINS-Mono-QPEP/README.md

 The QPEP (Quadratic Pose Estimation Problems) Enhanced VINS-Mono (Originated from https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) .
 The details of the QPEP can be found in https://github.com/zarathustr/LibQPEP.

 ## Usage
+Some of the codes are modified to adapt the ROS Noetic and Clang compiler.
+Therefore, the use of ROS Noetic is recommended.
 First go to https://github.com/zarathustr/LibQPEP for the repo of ```LibQPEP```.
 Then, follow the instructions to install the library:
 ```
 cd LibQPEP
 mkdir build